insin/nwb/docs/Commands.md

 **In React apps:**

+When run in a `react-app` project, `serve` will serve the app with hot module reloading and display of syntax errors and React component rendering errors as overlays.

+**In other web apps:**

-When run in a React app, `serve` will serve the app.
+When run in a `web-app` project, `serve` will serve the app with hot module reloading (HMR) and display of syntax errors as an overlay, *but* you will have to [manually configure your JavaScript code](https://webpack.github.io/docs/hot-module-replacement.html) if you wish to make use of HMR.

+If you use the `--reload` flag, the HMR client will refresh the page any time a JavaScript change was made and it was unable to patch the module.
+This may be a better option if your app isn't suitable for HMR.

 **In React component modules:**

-When run in a React component module, `serve` will serve the component's demo app.
+When run in a `react-component` project, `serve` will serve the component's demo app with hot module reloading and display of syntax errors and React component rendering errors as overlays.

 A demo app is essential to show people what your component can do - as [React Rocks](http://react.rocks/) says: online demo or it didn't happen!